Paris Maghoma: Brentford

-On 16 January 2020, Maghoma signed an 18-month contract the B team at Championship club Brentford for an undisclosed fee.
+On 16 January 2020, Maghoma signed an 18-month contract with the B team of Championship club Brentford for an undisclosed fee.
 In what remained of the 2019–20 season, he made 10 appearances and scored one goal.
 Maghoma was included in the first team group for the 2020–21 pre-season and was an unused substitute on the opening day of the regular season.
 At the end of an injury hit 2020–21 season, he signed a new one-year contract, with the option of a further year.
 Maghoma returned fit for the 2021–22 pre-season and with the first team now playing Premier League football, a midfield injury crisis saw him win a number of first team call-ups between October and December 2021.
 On 10 January 2022, it was announced that he had signed a new 3 1/2-year contract.
 Maghoma was a part of the B team's 2021–22 London Senior Cup-winning squad and was promoted into the first team squad at the end of the campaign.

 In July 2022, Maghoma joined League Two club AFC Wimbledon on loan for the duration of the 2022–23 season.
 He made the first competitive appearance of his career on the opening day of the season, with a start in a 2–0 victory over Gillingham.
 Following 24 appearances, Maghoma was sidelined by an ankle injury suffered in training in mid-December, which led to his recall from the loan on 5 January 2023.
 18 days later, he joined League One club Milton Keynes Dons on loan until the end of the 2022–23 season.

+On 31 July 2023, he moved on loan to Bolton Wanderers.